Senate set to consider a rebuke to Trump on Saudi Arabia

 In a joint interview with NBC News, Lee and Sanders said there are constitutional issues at stake as well.

-"The moral issue and the constitutional issue are inextricably intertwined," Lee added.
+Lee added, "The moral issue and the constitutional issue are inextricably intertwined."

 The Senate voted on the exact same measure in March but it failed by six votes with most Republicans and a handful of Democrats voting against it.